gvwilson/sensibleadventures/bookster/bookster.md

 Very popular, the bosun was.
-Easy to see why, with shoulders like his, and that smile, and of course everyone said he was such a good dancer, not that she had ever had a chance herself, her dancing days were far behind her, just as Erileine's were still in front of er.
+Easy to see why, with shoulders like his, and that smile, and of course everyone said he was such a good dancer, not that she had ever had a chance herself, her dancing days were far behind her, just as Erileine's were still in front of her.
 She did dance, didn't she?
 With anyone in particular yet?
 No?
 Oh, that would come, that would come, not to worry.
 Why, she herself had been fifteen the first time someone had asked her to dance.
 A